How to Run a Successful BarLast updated on 3/11/2021

 Educate your staff on the best food and drink pairings.
 What beers go well with your appetizers?
 What wines pair best with your desserts?
 Offering knowledgeable suggestions will be viewed as helpful rather than a sales pitch.
 Lastly, train staff to detect undecided customers.
 If someone has glanced at their menu for an extended period of time, a simple "Can I suggest one of our specials?" can help sway them.

 Look to trusted, established alcohol training resources to effectively teach your staff.
 The National Restaurant Association offers ServSafe Alcohol training to prepare bartenders, servers, hosts, bussers, valets, bouncers, and all front-of-house staff in the event of safety and liability issues.
-State Liquor Control Boards offer initiatives (for example, Pennsylvania's RAMP program) that teach staff how to recognize signs of intoxication and detect fake IDs.
+State Liquor Control Boards also offer initiatives that teach bar staff how to recognize signs of intoxication and detect fake IDs.

 The bar industry is very competitive, and it can be difficult to run a bar successfully due to the razor-thin profit margins.
 But, by taking a more active role in your business, ensuring that your bar is stocked with everything it needs, and training your employees for success, you can help your bar become profitable and succeed.